 The perfect summer treat on a hot summer day!
 These yummy and easy coconut peach popsicles are a great way to cool off from the summer heat.
 They are sweet, without the use of any refined sugar, making them a guilt free treat that the whole family will enjoy.
 I like to enjoy mine pool side. 🙂

-In the interest of keeping things healthy and all, these homemade coconut peach popsicles are the perfect choice!
-They contain zero refined sugar, and are low in calories.
+In the interest of healthy treats, these homemade coconut peach popsicles are the perfect choice!
+They contain no refined sugar, and are low in calories.

 Plus they are SO easy to make!
 Hence ‘easy coconut peach popsicles’!